tjkandala/baahuDocs/docs/setup.md

 Parcel is used in this guide because it is quicker to set up, but any bundler will do the job.

-You can also use the official baahu rollup template:

-A baahu CLI is in development; once it is complete, it will become the recommended bundler/environment for baahu apps.

 ## Language

 TypeScript is the recommended language to get the 'full baahu experience.'
 For example, TypeScript will not compile your code if you forget to handle all the states that a machine could be in.
 You can also get full autocomplete for both machine logic and JSX.